tetsuo/tetsuo.github.io/content/move.md

 S⟦go W k⟧ = λ(x,y).(x−k,y)
 ```

-A Move expression composes these functions in sequence.
-For an empty Move, the function simply returns the starting position:
+A `Move` expression composes these functions in sequence.
+For an empty `Move`, the function simply returns the starting position:

 ```
 M⟦Move⟧ : Pos → Pos